oracle/oci-go-sdk/README.md

 ## Installing
-Simply clone this repo into your go sdk you can use the following command
+Use the following command to install this SDK.

 ```
 git clone git@github.com:oracle/oci-go-sdk.git  $GOPATH/src/github.com/oracle
 ```

-## Working with the SDK
+## Working with the Go SDK
-Generally speaking, you can start working with the sdk by importing the service package, creating a client, and making calls with client.
+To start working with the Go SDK you import the service package, create a client, and then use that client to make calls

 ### Configuring
-You can configure the sdk with your credentials by creating a settings file in:
+To configure the Go SDK with your credentials, create the settings file: `$HOME/.oci/config`.
- `$HOME/.oci/config` that looks like the following:
+Add the following to the settings file

  ```
  [DEFAULT]
  user=[user ocid]